Catenary: Model of chains and arches

 where u is a unit tangent vector.

 Diagram of forces acting on a segment of a catenary from c to r.
 The forces are the tension T_{0} at c, the tension T at r, and the weight of the chain (0, −ws).
 Since the chain is at rest the sum of these forces must be zero.

 A differential equation for the curve may be derived as follows.
 Let c be the lowest point on the chain, called the vertex of the catenary.
 The slope dy/dx of the curve is zero at c since it is a minimum point.
-Assume r is to the right of c since the other case is implied by symmetry.
+Assume r is to the right of c, whereas the opposite side will be implied by symmetry.
 The forces acting on the section of the chain from c to r are the tension of the chain at c, the tension of the chain at r, and the weight of the chain.
 The tension at c is tangent to the curve at c and is therefore horizontal without any vertical component and it pulls the section to the left so it may be written (−T_{0}, 0) where T_{0} is the magnitude of the force.
 The tension at r is parallel to the curve at r and pulls the section to the right.
 The tension at r can be split into two components so it may be written Tu = (T cos φ, T sin φ), where T is the magnitude of the force and φ is the angle between the curve at r and the x-axis (see tangential angle).
 Finally, the weight of the chain is represented by (0, −ws) where w is the weight per unit length and s is the length of the segment of chain between c and r.